 - Urban Computing and Cultures – UCC (Professor Timo Ojala)

-The Infotech Oulu Doctoral Program has operated in three main areas, corresponding to the major research fields of Infotech Oulu.
-These are electronics, communications engineering, and computer science and information engineering.
+The Infotech Oulu Doctoral Program operates in four main areas.
+These are electronics, communications engineering, computer science and engineering, and software engineering and information systems.

-The Electronics section consists of electronic circuit and system design, microelectronics, electronics manufacturing technology, physical electronics, electronic and optoelectronic measurement technology, and testing and disturbance techniques in electronics.
+The Electronics section consists of electronic circuit and system design, microelectronics, electronics manufacturing technology, physical electronics, electronic and optoelectronic measurement technology, and testing and disturbance techniques of electronics.

-Communications engineering covers telecommunication systems from the architectures and implementations of transceivers to telecommunication networks, systems and services.
+Communications engineering covers telecommunication systems from the architectures and implementations of transceiver to telecommunication networks, systems and services.
 The main research themes include broadband wireless access, short range communications and sensor networks.

 The Doctoral Program Board